vinissimus/jobs/README.md

 ## TODO

-- [] connect notifications, using pg_notify, when tasks are queued, are picked, are completed.
+- [ ] connect notifications, using pg_notify, when tasks are queued,
+      are picked, are completed.
 With this in place, it's easy enought to write o WS to send notifications to connected customers.

-- [] improve the worker to run every job on an asyncio task
+- [ ] improve the worker to run every job on an asyncio task

-- [] handle better exceptions on the python side
+- [ ] handle better exceptions on the python side

+- [ ] fix requirements file

+- [ ] add github actions to run CI

+- [ ] write better docs and some examples